Nutrition: Nutritious Food Types and Dietary Information

 - Carbohydrates - our main source of energy.

-- Fats - one source of energy and important in relation to fat soluble vitamins.
+- Fats - one source of energy and important relating to fat soluble vitamins.

 - Roughage (Fiber) - the fibrous indigestible portion of our diet essential to health of the digestive system.

 - Minerals - those inorganic elements occurring in the body and which are critical to its normal functions.

 - Proteins - essential to growth and repair of muscle and other body tissues.

 - Vitamins - water and fat soluble vitamins play important roles in many chemical processes in the body.